Boeing to resell some 737 MAXs built for Chinese airlines

 “We have deferred decisions on those planes for a long time.
 We can’t defer that decision forever,” said West, speaking at a Morgan Stanley conference in California.
 “So we will begin to remarket some of those airplanes that were otherwise earmarked for our Chinese customers.”

-And speaking at the U.S. Chamber of Commerce Aerospace Summit in Washington D.C., CEO Calhoun said “I think we’ll get back (into China) someday.
+And speaking at the U.S. Chamber of Commerce Aerospace Summit in Washington, D.C., Calhoun said “I think we’ll get back (into China) someday.
 I just don’t think it’s a day soon.”

 Speaking to reporters on the sidelines afterward, Calhoun conceded that he hasn’t seen the progress in opening up China that he hoped for.